book page

 Reviewer avatar

 I didn’t expect Data Mining in 20 Minutes Coffee Book Series to be this approachable.
-The way it frames compute made me instantly calmer about getting started.
+The way it frames ai made me instantly calmer about getting started.

 Reviewer avatar